 I went to the coast for a week in July with my mother, brother, my three nieces, an aunt and some of her grandkids.
 If it weren't for my brother disputing the statement "People have been living in space for 15 years" I might have made it the whole year without raising my voice in an argument with a live person.
 Alas, this was not to be.

 |In 2016 I discovered that |

 inflatable full body suits

 I was a pretty good hermit in 2016.
 Not as good as 2015 because I spent that week around relatives, but pretty good.
 I didn't leave the country for Thanksgiving or Christmas so that's pretty solid hermit behavior.

 I think 2016 is my new baseline minimum cost year.
 I also think I have hit minimum bookkeeping.
-I just used my online banking access to categorize every expenditure I made in the whole year and it took less than an hour.
+Earlier today I used my online banking access to categorize every expenditure I made in the whole year and it took less than an hour.
 I am not going to bother doing real bookkeeping because I can tell just by looking at my checking account that I definitely had gross earnings less than $10,350.
 That's the 2016 threshold for single individuals to file a tax return.
 Which, I have to tell you, is an egregiously low number.